dagu-org/dagu/README.md

 ### Where is the history data stored?

 DAGU's DAG execution history data is stored in plain json files in the path of the `DAGU__DATA` environment variable with extension `*.dat`.
 The default location is `$HOME/.dagu/data`.

+### Where is the log files stored?

+Log files are stored in the path of the `DAGU__LOGS` environment variable.
+The default location is `$HOME/.dagu/logs`.
+You can override this setting by `logDir` option in the config file.

 ### How long will the history data be stored?